codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 Why Do We Apply Dimensionality Reduction to Find Outliers?

 * Recall that in an autoencoder model the number of the neurons of the input and output layers corresponds to the number of variables.

+* The number of neurons of the hidden layers is always less than that of the outside layers